Fleur Joyce MSc, PG Dip, BABCP accred. ACT/CBT psychotherapist

 I am a highly trained, BABCP accredited psychological therapist with over 15 years therapy experience working in the NHS, with a wide range of problems and issues.
 I love doing this work, and having the opportunity to help people to deal well with painful thoughts and feelings, to treat themselves kindly, and connect with what really matters to them, and so transform their lives.
 I am a friendly, down to earth person, and I believe that this therapy can make a significant difference to a person’s life.
 I first trained in Cognitive Behavioural Therapy (CBT) and later in Acceptance and Commitment Therapy, and continue to attend workshops and conferences to develop depth and breadth in my practice.
 In addition to my therapy work, I teach and supervise other professionals in these approaches.

-Find me also on the therapist listings of the British Association for Behavioural and Cognitive Psychotherapists (BABCP) and the Association for Contextual Behavioural Science (ACBS).
+Find me also on the therapist listings of the British Association for Behavioural and Cognitive Psychotherapists (BABCP), the Association for Contextual Behavioural Science (ACBS) and visit my Facebook page 'Fleur Joyce Psychotherapist'.

 I am a registered therapist with BUPA and with PPP AXA.